MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/LAB_SC_100_Lab3_Ex4_Sensitivity_labels.md

     ```powershell
     Connect-IPPSSession
     ```
-1.When the **Sign in** window is displayed, sign in as admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and use the administrative password for your tenant.
+1. When the **Sign in** window is displayed, sign in as `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and use the administrative password for your tenant.
 1. Enter the following cmdlet to get a list of all deployes sensitivity labels

     ```powershell